vantoozz/wordnet_conceptnet_neo4j/README.md

 You will find Neo4J running on localhost:7474.

-The default username/password is neo4j/neo4j, and when running for the first time it will ask you to change your password.
+The default username/password is neo4j/neo4j, and when running for the first time it will ask you to change your password